michaljerzy/Clinical_data_mapping_vis/README.md

-# Clinical_data_mapping_vis
+# Mapping and visualizations for clinical data from SyntheticMass
-Mapping and visualizations for clinical data from SyntheticMass
+Link to source data - https://synthea.mitre.org/downloads